Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

   ![Testing_Obstacle_Avoidance_Animated](./Images/Coverage_Route.png)

-  * Reduce the number of points by remove those along the same line
+  * Reduce the number of points by removing those along the same line
       * This reduces the memory requirements but also reduces the chances a point is within an unknown object

   ![Testing_Obstacle_Avoidance_Animated](./Images/Direction_Change_Route.png)